-The trust board, central team and schools will implement the core whistleblowing principles, as outlined in the 'Freedom to Speak Up Review,' to ensure that whistleblowing procedures are fair, clear and consistent.
+The Trust and its academies will implement the core whistleblowing principles, as outlined in the 'Freedom to Speak Up Review,' to ensure that whistleblowing procedures are fair, clear and consistent.

-The Trust and it schools will implement a culture of change by ensuring the following principles are reflected in our ethos and values - there will be a culture:
+The Trust and its academies will implement a culture of change by ensuring the following principles are reflected in our ethos and values - there will be a culture:

-- of safety in the Trust, the central team and in schools
+- of safety in the Trust and in its schools

 - where people feel confident with raising concerns

 - free from bullying

 - of visible leadership

 - of valuing staff

 - of reflective practice

-By providing a clear procedure for mediating and resolving cases, as outlined in the procedure below, the Trust will ensure that all cases are efficiently managed.
+By providing a clear procedure for mediating and resolving cases, as outlined in the procedure below, the school will ensure that all cases are efficiently managed.
 This procedure includes: